Soil acidification: Effects

+Visual effects of acid rain in Costa Rica: leafless and decaying trees, eroded soil, and a large loss of vegetation.

 Soil acidification can cause damage to plants and organisms in the soil.
 In plants, soil acidification results in smaller, less durable roots.
 Acidic soils sometimes damage the root tips reducing further growth.
 Plant height is impaired and seed germination also decreases.
 Soil acidification impacts plant health, resulting in reduced cover and lower plant density.
 Overall, stunted growth is seen in plants.
 Soil acidification is directly linked to a decline in endangered species of plants.

 In the soil, acidification reduces microbial and macrofaunal diversity.
 This can reduce soil structure decline which makes it more sensitive to erosion.
 There are less nutrients available in the soil, larger impact of toxic elements to plants, and consequences to soil biological functions (such as nitrogen fixation).
 A recent study showed that sugarcane monoculture induces soil acidity, reduces soil fertility, shifts microbial structure, and reduces its activity.
 Furthermore, most beneficial bacterial genera decreased significantly due to sugarcane monoculture, while beneficial fungal genera showed a reverse trend.
 Therefore, mitigating soil acidity, improving soil fertility, and soil enzymatic activities, including improved microbial structure with beneficial service to plants and soil, can be an effective measure to develop a sustainable sugarcane cropping system.

 At a larger scale, soil acidification is linked to losses in agricultural productivity due to these effects.

+Acid rain causes the removal and degradation of leaves on trees in the Czech Republic.